MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 4. When you want to stop the analysis mode, select the **Leave analysis mode** ![Shows the button for turning off analysis mode](media/analysis-mode-exit-icon.png) button

    The analysis tabs that you've added remain until you delete them.
-So if you return to the data analysis mode again, you see them exactly as you left them.
+So if you return to the analysis mode again, you see them exactly as you left them.

 > [!NOTE]
 > The data shown in analysis mode is controlled by the filters or views set on the list page.
 This allows you to pre-filter data before entering analysis mode.

-## Work with data analysis mode
+## Work with analysis mode

-In the data analysis mode, the page is divided into two areas:
+In the analysis mode, the page is divided into two areas:

 - The main area, which consists of the data area (1), summary bar (2), and tabs bar (5)
 - The data manipulation area, which consists of two panes: columns (3) and analysis filters (4).